DoctorKhan/The-Human-Experiment-Book/src/40_part/35_liberation_practices.md

 ### Pillar 4: Community Integration

-"The fourth step is creating social structures based on the Family protocol rather than the Engine protocol," Dr. Chen concluded.
+"The fourth step is creating social structures based on the Kin protocol rather than the Machine protocol," Dr. Chen concluded.

 **Consensus Building**: Learning to make decisions through collective wisdom rather than hierarchical authority.